- Entertainment, Technology, and Advertising

 - Member, Board of Directors and Executive Committee of the California First Amendment Coalition

-- Former chair and current vice-chair, Media, Privacy, and Defamation Law Committee of the Tort Trial and Insurance Practice Section of the American Bar Association
+- Former chair and vice-chair, current member of Media, Privacy, and Defamation Law Committee of the Tort Trial and Insurance Practice Section of the American Bar Association

 - Member, ABA Forum on Communications Law and the Media Law Resource Center